 The bridge dates back to 138 AD and was built by the Emperor Hadrian, long before the Baroque.
 In 1688 Pope Clement VII commissioned Bernini to add the angels (only two of which Bernini carved himself).

-It was a job well done.
-The pope thought the statues were too exquisite to be batted about by the elements so he had copies made and the originals were moved to the church of Sant’Andrea delle Fratte, just off the Via Veneto, where they still are today.
+It was Bernini in Rome at his best.
+In fact, the pope thought the statues were too exquisite to be batted about by the elements so he had copies made and the originals were moved to the church of Sant’Andrea delle Fratte, just off the Via Veneto, where they still are today.

 Bernini at the Vatican